scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAWS.md

 * You must create peering between Ledger, Auditor, and Client VPCs to enable communication between private networks.
 * You must update Ledger, Auditor, and Client route tables for VPC peering connections.

-### Recommendations

-* You should create Network ACLs for Ledger and Auditor VPCs.
-* You should set up the Network ACLs of the Ledger and Auditor to restrict unused accesses.

 ### Steps

 * Create 3 peering connections between the Ledger, Auditor and Client VPCs based on the [AWS official guide](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html).